KDE/documentation-develop-kde-org/README.md

 Download the latest Hugo release (extended version) from [here](https://github.com/gohugoio/hugo/releases) and clone this repo.
 Once you've cloned the site repo, enter the repo root folder.

 Before running the server locally, you'll need to run a Python script.
-Make sure you have PyYaml installed on your system:
+Make sure you have requirements installed on your system
+(here suggested to be using virtualenv):

 ```
+python3 -m venv .
+source bin/activate
-pip install pyyaml
+pip install -r requirements.txt
 ```

 Then, run this Python script: